Presented by

 from £999

-The highly complex area of pharmaceutical patents is looked at in detail in this course.
-The expert faculty will take you through the key differences between the European and US systems and how these can impact your patents.
+The area of pharmaceutical patents is highly complex with many pitfalls to be aware of and to know how to mitigate against.
+During this course the expert faculty will take you through the key differences between the European and US systems and how these can impact your patents.
 They will explore the latest strategies and give you useful insights and practical solutions to your drafting issues.
 By understanding the importance of aligning your patent and regulatory strategies, you will improve your pharmaceutical claim drafting skills to the best advantage.

 Key topics covered in this intensive training programme include: